Estimated reading time: 6 minutes

 - Traditional Irish corned beef wasn’t the everyday staple in Ireland; it became strongly associated with Irish-Americans in the U.S., who often bought brisket from Jewish butchers as an affordable substitute for Irish bacon.

-- The cut is usually brisket (or sometimes round), cured in a salty brine with “pickling spices” like mustard seed, coriander, peppercorns, bay leaf, and cloves.
+- The cut is usually brisket (or sometimes round), cured in a salty brine with “pickling spices” such as mustard seeds, coriander, peppercorns, bay leaves, and cloves.

 - The pink color in many store-bought corned beef comes from curing salt (sodium nitrite), which helps prevent spoilage and keeps the meat rosy even after cooking.